Tryfon Tzanetis: Early life

-Tzanetis was born in 1918 in Smyrna (today's Izmir), from Naxian parents.
+Tzanetis was born in 1918 in Smyrna, from Naxian parents.
 After the Asia Minor disaster, his family moved to Athens and installed at the district of Nea Ionia.

 Club career

+Early years

+Tzanetis started playing football at his local club of AE Kalogreza.
+In the following season, he became a member of the first team at PO Olympiacos Nea Ionia, earning the distinction of being the youngest player on the roster.
+He stayed at the club for one year.
+In 1933, he moved to Ermis Nea Ionia and after one year, he signed to Eleftheroupoli.

+AEK Athens

-Tzanetis started playing football in 1932 at Eleftheroupoli.
-In 1933, AEK Athens scouted him and he signed a sport's card with the club.
-He started from the youth teams of AEK where he was promoted to the first team in 1935, alongside Maropoulos and participated in an official match.
-He was a member to the great team of the "yellow-blacks" in the late 30s, having teammates, such as Kleanthis Maropoulos, Spyros Sklavounos and Spyros Kontoulis.
-He was a great player and a great man.
-Initially an attacker, but later in his career he became a central defender, when the then coach, Jack Beby converted him, in the WM system that he applied since he came to Greece in 1948.
+In 1935, people of AEK Athens scouted him and he signed a sport's card with the club.
+He started from the reserve team of the club and later he was promoted to the men's team alongside Maropoulos and participated in an official match.
+Over the following years, he established himself as a regular member of the first team at AEK Athens.

+He was a member to the great team of the yellow-blacks in the late 30s, having teammates, such as Kleanthis Maropoulos, Spyros Sklavounos and Spyros Kontoulis.
+He started his career as a striker, but later in his career he became a central defender, when the then coach, Jack Beby relocated him, in the WM system that he applied since he came to Greece in 1948.
 His presence was imposing.
 He was insightful, extremely fast, creative and team and in addition to being an aggressive midfielder, he was also distinguished by his inhibitions.
 With AEK he won 4 times the FCA Championship, 2 consecutive Panhellenic Championships and 3 Greek Cups, including the first domestic double by a Greek club in 1939.